michalkmet/xp-orange-minesweeper-graduation-final/BACKLOG.md

 ```

 ```
-- ⚠ TODO UAT2.3 When player steps on the bomb [2;0] then I should see '
+- ✅ DONE UAT2.3 When player steps on the bomb [2;0] then I should see '
 +-+-+-+
 | | | |
 +-+-+-+